PhilipYip1988/Fedora/rpm_fusion.md

 The Linux kernel therefore does not include the closed-source driver provided by NVIDIA but instead includes the open-source Nouveau which is essentially a driver reverse-engineered using limited information NVIDIA provide on their chips.
 Because the Linux Kernel developers have limited information on the chips, the reverse-engineered open-source driver does not perform as well as the closed-source driver developed by NVIDIA.

+#### Secure Boot

-Note the Linux Kernel is signed and passes Secure Boot.
-Installation of third-party drivers requires creation of a Machine Owner Key or Disabling of Secure Boot.
+RedHat only signs the Linux kernel or open-source drivers is RPM Fusion.
+Unsigned drivers do not pass Secure Boot by default and require creation of a Machine Owner Key or Disabling of Secure Boot.

 #### The Intel Driver

+For Intel video, the following Intel drivers can be installed:

 ```bash
 sudo dnf install intel-media-driver xorg-x11-drv-intel linux-firmware libva-intel-driver libva-utils mesa-vulkan-drivers mesa-dri-drivers mesa-libGL mesa-libEGL mesa-libgbm gstreamer1-vaapi ffmpeg xwayland libdrm intel-gpu-tools i7z sysstat tlp powertop
 ```

 #### The NVIDIA Driver